Heretic vs Abliterated: Compare Uncensored LLM Methods

 What Is Heretic, and Why Did It Replace Manual Abliteration for Some Models?

-Heretic is an automated version of directional ablation that searches for per-layer settings instead of relying on a fixed manual recipe.
-It minimizes refusals while also minimizing KL divergence from the base model, so the published goal is fewer refusals with less drift on safe prompts.
+Heretic automates directional ablation instead of running it by hand.
+It searches per-layer settings to minimize refusal count and KL divergence from the base model at the same time, so the published goal is fewer refusals with less drift on safe prompts.

 Heretic is a command-line tool from Philipp Emanuel Weidmann, released under the AGPL v3.0 license in late 2025.
 It takes the same directional-ablation core and adds three changes that matter: